 Education and training

 This choir is a nurturing place, and one of the few choirs in the area where young singers can gain the necessary experience and musicianship skills to apply for University Choral Scholarships.
-In recent years many of our young singers have gained Choral Scholarships to prestigious University choirs: Trinity College, Gonville and Caius College and Jesus College in Cambridge, Aberdeen University Chapel and Chamber Choirs, St Andrews Chapel Choir, Glasgow University Chapel Choir, and the Royal Conservatoire of Scotland.
+In recent years many of our young singers have gained Choral Scholarships to prestigious University choirs: Trinity College, Gonville and Caius College and Jesus College in Cambridge, Christ Church Cathedral in Oxford, Aberdeen University Chapel and Chamber Choirs, St Andrews Chapel Choir, Glasgow University Chapel Choir.
+Former choristers have also gained places to study singing at the Guildhall School of Music and Drama in London, the Royal Academy of Music in London, and the Royal Conservatoire of Scotland.
+One chorister has also gone to sing with Genesis 16, the training choir for the world famous choir The Sixteen, and another has gained a Choral Scholarship, as a tenor, to the choir of Gloucester Cathedral.

 Members of the choir are a very sociable group, and fraternising after rehearsals and services is an important part of the choir’s life.
 There are regular parties, and the choristers are sometimes treated to trips out to tourist attractions and the like.